jhannes/certificate-fun/SCRIPT.md

 # Intro - certificates and you

+The goal of this demo is to show all the steps needed to have an untrusted server with an untrusted client and no certificate authority until the client and server

 Here is a web server with no established trust.
 I will show the steps from your computer and your programs know nothing about the certificates until trust is established.